blabla1337/skf-flask/skf/markdown/code_examples/asp/7-code_example--X_Path_Query--.md

 	}

 	/*
-	The same principle as seen in the example applys for whenever you expect alphanumeric values or even names.
+	The same principle as seen in the example applies for whenever you expect alphanumeric values or even names.
-	The only difference is that you take another validation type from the input validation function i.e whenever you must accept names like o'reily you must encode the quotes.See the "input validation" code example for more detailed information about these escape methods.
+	The only difference is that you take another validation type from the input validation function i.e whenever you must accept names like O'Reilly you must encode the quotes.See the "input validation" code example for more detailed information about these escape methods.
 	*/